alekseiM88/teardown-unified-lua-environment/README.md

 # Unified Lua Environment
-An unofficial framework/mod loader for the game Teardown, made to allow multiple individual mods to run in more or less the same Lua context.
+An unofficial framework/mod loader for the game Teardown.
+Made to allow multiple individual mods to run in more or less the same Lua context.

 ### Licensing